-The company has taken on the activity, as detailed above, and is risk averse in its trading relationships with its customer, funders and sub-contractors as determined by the terms of their respective detailed PFI contracts.
-In extreme circumstances, the company could be exposed to subcontractor failure to perform their obligations.
-The Board monitors the financial stability of its subcontractor and has contingency plans in place to ensure the continuity of service provision to its client, should the subcontractor become unable to perform its obligations.
+The company has taken on the activity, as detailed above, and is risk averse in its trading relationships with its customer and funders as determined by the terms of their respective detailed PFI contracts.
 The financial risks and the measures taken to mitigate them are as detailed in the Directors' report.